caocmai/product-hunt/README.md

 ### Features
 * Home Screen - displays the list of Product Hunt posts in UITableView
-* Comment Screen - displays the image of the comments of a selected post in UITableView
+* Comment Screen - displays all comments of a selected post in UITableView

 ### App Walk-through
 ![](productHuntWalk.gif)